voschezang/coding-handbook/README.md

-Definition of anti-pattern: a commonly used bad solution to some problem.
+Definition of *anti-pattern*: a commonly used bad solution to some problem.
+Possibly just an indicator, signaling a deeper issue.